House of Lords (Amendment) Bill [HL]

 Groups Affected

-- Hereditary Peers: The bill directly affects hereditary peers.
-The number of hereditary peers who can sit in the House of Lords will gradually decrease as vacancies are not filled.
+- Hereditary Peers: The bill directly impacts hereditary peers.
+The number of hereditary peers allowed in the House of Lords is reduced, and future vacancies due to death will not be filled, leading to a gradual reduction in their presence.

-- The House of Lords: The bill leads to a reduction in the size and composition of the House of Lords.
-This could impact the efficiency and dynamics of the legislative process.
+- Government: The bill may indirectly affect government in that the composition of the House of Lords might subtly impact the legislative process.

 Powered by nyModel